 When I completed the provisional version of the Yorkshire Wolds Cycle Route with ride buddy Steve back in 2011 there were two off-road sections.
 The first was a bridleway off Stoneknowle Hill north of Newbald and the second just outside Malton.
 We rode the second section – all big pieces of gravel tinkling off our spokes – and missed out the first, the bridleway said at the time “to be upgraded”.
 I have ridden that bridleway on my ‘Audax’ bike on 25mm tyres and my carbon bike on 23mm slicks.
 It was perfectly passable on those particular, dry days.

-However, lately the surface has in parts become churned up and the last time I attempted the ride I had to walk perhaps half its length.
+However, lately the surface has in parts become churned up and on one particular occasion when I attempted to cycle the bridleway I had to walk perhaps half its length.
 This is what Stephen Dyster observed, writing in the Dec2010-Jan2011 edition of ‘Cycling World’: “The surface was firm, but one foresees issue arising where the track is already displaying signs of rut and puddle.”

 In the olden days I thought nothing of riding along the A1079.
 I once set off from Hull and rode all the way along it to York one night.
 But those days are long gone.
 At the bottom of this page there are links to three ride reports and each of them mentions cycling along the A1079 to get to the official crossing.
-My preference is to carefully cross the A1079, drop down to Gardham, on the outskirts of Etton turn left towards South Dalton and left again at the crossroads then left again at the next crossroads and that will bring you back to the route just in the considerable shadow of the disused railway bridge.
+My preference after poor weather, or when time is pressing, is to carefully cross the A1079, drop down to Gardham, on the outskirts of Etton turn left towards South Dalton and left again at the crossroads then left again at the next crossroads and that will bring you back to the route just in the considerable shadow of the disused railway bridge.

 So, instead of going left on the official route along the bridleway on my road bike I continue up Stoneknowle Hill, cross the A1079 then take three more left turns to bring me back on course.
 Just watch out for the hidden dip towards Market Weighton, take care and you should be fine.